d-shap/form-model-binding-selenium/README.md

 webDriver.quit();
 ```

-If the source HTML page does not use AJAX-requests or JavaScript DOM manipulations, then form model html binding can be used to extract data from the source HTML page.
+If the source HTML page does not use AJAX-requests or JavaScript DOM manipulations, then form model HTML binding can be used to extract data from the source HTML page.
 ```
 // Load form definitions
 FormDefinitions formDefinitions = new FormDefinitions();